Tag Filter β

 - The

-character the OR operation.
-They can be freely combined but no explicit grouping is supported (yet). --no-tags
+:character defines the AND operation and the,character the OR operation.
+They can be freely combined but no explicit grouping is supported (yet). --no-tagsflag does not support AND (:).
+In fact, it only supports OR (,).terramate list --no-tags xyz,abcwill list stacks without the tagxyzORabc.

 Below is the formal grammar definition: